cds-snc/gcds-docs/src/en/components/breadcrumbs/use-case.md

 ## Problems breadcrumbs solve

-Use breadcrumbs to signal a visitor's current location and give them a sense of place in the Canada.ca navigation model.
-Use this component to:
+Use breadcrumbs to signal a visitor's current location and give them a sense of place in the  navigation model, and to:

 - Provide a linear way to move between multiple levels of a website.
 - Surface part of the site's structure to help people understand where to find what they need.